rkillickdev/tedd-space-wellbeing-garden/README.md

 ![Fixed Header bug example](docs/bugs/tedd-space-bug-fixed-header.png)

 2. Originally, when an input field on the volunteer form was selected and in focus, this would be highlighted with a default blue border.
-This was jarring visually as it was out of keeping with the exisiting colour palette.
-I fixed this by writing a css rule to make the outline colour of any input or text area when in focus, the same primary dark green colour that is used throughout the site.
+This was jarring visually as it was out of keeping with the existing colour palette.
+I fixed this by writing a css rule to make the outline colour of any input or textarea when in focus, the same primary dark green colour that is used throughout the site.

 3. Even when switching to the hamburger menu, at the smaller end of mobile screen devices around 450px the logo, title and hamburger menu became too squashed and the header looked cluttered.
 Initially to fix this I used a media query to move the hamburger menu underneath the title and logo.
 Here is the code I wrote: